-Outside of the sanitary district, Town zoning requires holding tanks or portable facilities, though there are a handful of septic systems and pit toilets grandfathered in.
-Two pumpout services currently operate in the Town: Island Septic and La Pointe Septic.
+Outside of the sanitary

+district, Town and County zoning require holding tanks or portable units; in 2023, roughly 390 properties used holding tanks.
+(About a dozen septic systems are grandfathered in.)
+Two pump-out services operate in the Town: Island Septic and La Pointe Septic.

 Water system.

 Most properties on the Island rely on private wells.
 There is one community well, which covers approximately 15 properties between Mondamin and Middle Roads, west of Penny Lane.
-Community wells are under the jurisdiction of the Wisconsin Department of Natural Resources.
+Community wells are under the jurisdiction of the Department of Natural Resources.

 Storm sewers.
+The

-The Town has a storm sewer system in the area roughly bounded by Big Bay Road, Rice Street, Middle Road, and Main Street.
+Town has storm sewers in the area roughly bounded by Big Bay Road, Rice Street, Middle Road, and Main Street.

 High-speed internet.

 Unlike many rural communities, La Pointe has universal access to high-speed internet maintained by Chequamegon Communications Cooperative (doing business as Norvado).

 Cellular networks.

-Madeline Island has two operating cell towers, located on Town land at the Materials Recovery Facility.
-These towers host Verizon, Sprint, T-Mobile, King Street and AT&T. An AT&T tower in Red Cliff also serves the Town.
-In addition, there is a repeater tower for emergency dispatch off Miller Farm Road.
+Madeline Island has two cell towers on Town land at the Materials Recovery Facility.
+These towers host Verizon, Sprint, T-Mobile, King Street and AT&T. In addition, there is a repeater tower for emergency dispatch off Miller Farm Road.